eshansurendra/liquid_crystal_i2c_avr/README.md

 ### Common LCD Operations

-Here are examples of common LCD operations using the provided library:
+Here are examples of common LCD operations using the provided implementation:

 **1. Clear the Display**